Avian Bornavirus (ABV) aka Proventricular Dilatation Disease, (PDD), Macaw Wasting Disease

 In the early 1970s, changes in USDA regulations allowed a tremendous upsurge in the importation of wild parrots.
 Exportation of these birds in mass from tropical countries to developed countries soon followed and continued through 1993.
 Most of these birds were wild-caught adults with little potential as pets.
 Most were sold to breeding enthusiasts as foundation breeder pairs.
 I surgically sexed most that entered through the State of Texas at that time.

 Among the New World parrot imports, particularly the macaws, a strange, progressive syndrome (disease) of depression, loss of body weight and inability to properly digest their food became apparent.
 Breeders and veterinarians labeled the disease Macaw Wasting Syndrome.
 No treatments helped these birds and no cause could be identified.
 It took until 2008 for the true cause of this syndrome to be identified.
 During that time span, the disease was given many names including : Macaw Fading Syndrome, Neuropathic Gastric Dilatation, Proventricular Dilatation Disease (PDD) and Myenteric Ganglioneuritis.
 It was eventually diagnosed in over fifty species of parrots other than macaws and the list continues to grow.
 It became apparent that Old World Parrots, like African Greys were also susceptible to the disease.
-PDD appears to be a more recently arrival in Australia. (ref)
+PDD appears to be a more recently arrival in Australia. (ask me for Doneley2007pdf)

 What Do We Know About The Avian Bornavirus?